solana

 solana airdrop 2

-Create a standard SPL mint
+Create a standard SPL token mint with 9 decimals:

 spl-token create-token --decimals 9